Helping red squirrels

 Feeding stations should ideally be positioned in an area that offers a quick escape route - around 5-6 feet up a tree is a great location for a feeding station, but close to a high wall is another option.
 Keeping feeders off the ground reduces the risk of cat predation.
 If you know where the squirrels enter your garden, try to place a feeder along their typical route; don't encourage them to cross open ground, where they are more exposed to cats.

-There are a number of squirrel feeders available for purchase, or you can have a go at building your own using this template.
+There are a number of squirrel feeders available for purchase, or you can have a go at building your own.
 Any uneaten food should be removed before a feeder is restocked, and feeders should be regularly cleaned using one of the same disinfectants you would use on a bird feeder.
 Disease is a major concern for red squirrels and regularly cleaning and disinfecting your feeder will help secure against this threat.

 Creating a natural food source